GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

           end
         end

-## Create a test url to queue the job
+## Create a test URL to queue the job

 You will create a controller named `HelloController` that will provide an action called `say` which will queue our `HelloJob` to execute in the background.